-The idea of social media is to push people to interact with others with no geographical boundaries.
+Social media aims to push people to interact with others with no geographical boundaries.

 It isn’t a chore.
 It isn’t a task to finish.

-Staying human and interacting with your prospects, just like a human would, proves to establish a humane image of your business in the minds of your (ideal) customers.
+Staying human and interacting with your prospects, just like a human would, establishes a humane image of your business in the minds of your (ideal) customers.

-Don’t just stop at publishing beautiful and meaningful social media posts!
+Don’t just stop publishing beautiful and meaningful social media posts!

-Satya Purna, a business coach, helps freelancers worldwide create $20K months – working just four days per week.
+Satya Purna, a business coach, helps freelancers worldwide create $20K months – working four days a week.

 (she is remarkable at what she does!)

 Amazed by her, I wished to collaborate with her on a project.
-So, I went on to add value to her community via comments on her Insta profile.
+So, I added value to her community via comments on her Insta profile.

-She noticed it quickly and initiated a conversation in the DMs via an audio clip.
+She noticed it quickly and initiated a conversation via an audio clip in the DMs.
 Not a monotonous text, you see?